Second, Third, & Felony DUI

 DUI-Drugs/Controlled Substance

 You can also be charged with driving under the influence of drugs or a controlled substance.
 In order for a police officer to arrest an individual for driving under the influence of drugs, he/she must have probable cause.
 Usually, once an individual is arrested for driving under the influence of drugs he/she will be asked to submit to a urine test.
 Before a police officer can do that he/she must have probable cause that the individual is under the influence of drugs.
 Police officers without the requisite drug training and DUI experience may not lawfully be able to do that.
 Often, police officers unlawfully make arrests for drug DUI when they do not have the requisite drug training and DUI experience.
-We know what to look for at the law firm of Williams & Wiseman, P.A. and will ensure your constitutional rights are not violated.
+We know what to look for at the Law Office of Travis Williams and will ensure your constitutional rights are not violated.

 Boating under the Influence or BUI